Climate and Average Weather Year Round in Iquitos Peru

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Iquitos varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Iquitos is March, with an average of 18.4 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 60% on March 23.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Iquitos experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Iquitos.
-The most rain falls during the 31 days centered around April 3, with an average total accumulation of 10.4 inches.
+The month with the most rain in Iquitos is April, with an average rainfall of 10.1 inches.

-The least rain falls around July 28, with an average total accumulation of 4.6 inches.
+The month with the least rain in Iquitos is July, with an average rainfall of 4.8 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.